lowepowerlab/lab_handbook/README.md

 ✔ **Remember that all of us are “new” at many points in our careers.** If you feel uncertain, overwhelmed, or want additional support, please overtly ask for it.
 I welcome these conversations and view them as necessary.
 Build community within the lab and reinforce this philosophy with new and existing lab members

+✔ **Include Tiffany on all communications regarding your any lab research (yours or others).** This includes cc'ing me on emails and making me aware of any conversations outside of email.
+Basic research inherently is a competitive environment.
+We will be open about our work among colleagues, but we need to be mindful about what we share, when we share it, and with whom we share it.
+If you are unsure of what level of detail you can describe to whom, please ask me about it in advance.

 ✔ **Let me know the style of communication or schedule of meetings that you prefer.** If there is something about my mentoring style that is proving difficult for you, please tell me so that you give me an opportunity to find an approach that works for you.
 No single style works for everyone; no one style is expected to work all the time.
 Do not skip meetings with me if you feel that you have not made adequate progress on your research; these might be the most critical times to meet.

 ✔ **Communicate your data with integrity.** It is never okay to plagiarize, tamper with data, make up data, omit data, or otherwise fudge results.
 We don't generate data to prove our favorite hypothesis.
 We perform science to find out the truth by forming testable hypotheses and rigorously and critically testing them.